Army Benevolent Fund: Beneficiaries and ambassadors

 Joseph Connor, a Trooper with 15th (Scottish) Reconnaissance Regiment, found himself on the frontline of the Allied Invasion of Normandy during Operation Overlord.
 He was part of a recce team whose job was to pinpoint enemy positions, often being the driver of the front vehicle going towards the German lines.
 Joseph has recently been awarded the Chevalier de la Légion d'honneur.
 ABF The Soldiers' Charity funded a new driveway that allowed Joseph to drive his car and his mobility scooter right up to his front door.

 Brenda Hale, a Democratic Unionist Party politician in Northern Ireland, lost her husband Captain Mark Hale, 2 RIFLES, when he was serving in Afghanistan in 2009.
 In 2011 Brenda was elected to the Northern Ireland Assembly for the Lagan Valley.

 Andy Reid, who lost both his legs and his right arm after stepping on an IED plate whilst serving with the 3rd Battalion The Yorkshire Regiment in Afghanistan in 2009.
 Since recovering from his injuries, Andy has written an autobiography, Standing Tall, and in 2010 was presented with the Overcoming Adversity award at The Sun Military Awards ceremony.
 Andy is now a motivational speaker working with some of the UK's leading companies.

-Alistair Hodgson – an international skydiving champion and one of the world's top freeflyers – was injured by a terrorist bomb when serving as a Paratrooper in Northern Ireland in 1992.
-Suffering severe injuries including the loss of both legs, a broken arm, broken pelvis and fractured spine, he spent seven years in hospital.
-In 2003 he became Britain's first-ever double amputee to freefall with the Red Devils Display Team and won Gold in the National Championships.